top of page

 All Changemakers will...

-• learn topics in arts, advocacy, and community issues that impact the Southeast Asian diaspora;
+• Explore topics in arts, advocacy, and community issues affecting the Southeast Asian diaspora.

 CHANGEMAKERS CRITERIA

-• Must identify as having heritage or roots from Southeast Asia
+• Heritage or roots from mainland Southeast Asia

 FINAL PROJECTS